-- Ray Aviation scholars hat Given to student at the beginning of flight training. - Ray Aviation first solo T-shirt to student or CFI for the scholar to wear on the day of their first solo.
-Shirt includes flight description blanks and a dotted line for the CFI to fill out and cut. - Ray Aviation scholars polo shirt Given to student upon completion of training. - Ray Aviation scholars pilot pin Given to student upon completion of training or at the chapter's discretion.
+- Ray Aviation Scholar Hat Given to student at the beginning of flight training. - Ray Aviation First Solo T-shirt Given to student or CFI for the scholar to wear on the day of their first solo.
+Shirt includes flight description blank lines and a dotted line for the CFI to fill out and cut. - Ray Aviation Scholar Polo Shirt Given to student upon completion of training. - Ray Aviation Scholar Pilot Pin Given to student upon completion of training or at the chapter's discretion.